sitedata/checklyhq.com/site/content/docs/browser-checks/timeouts.md

 ### page.waitForNavigation()

-In both Puppeteer & Playwright you can click on a link that triggers a navigation to a new page.
+In both Puppeteer and Playwright you can click on a link that triggers a navigation to a new page.
 Use the `page.waitForNavigation()`
 method, although it is slightly unintuitive to use as the associated promise has to be initialized before waiting for it.
 This means the following **will not work**